LaErWa/LaErWa/README.md

-- 👋 Hi, I’m @LaErWa
+# Hello!
+I'm Lars, an ape with a keyboard

-- 👀 I’m interested in Physics and video games
+- I like physics 🤓, video games 👾 and ramen 🍜
-- 🌱 I’m currently learning physics
+- currently I like to work on personal projects when I have the time
-- 💞️ I’m looking to collaborate on my own project right now
+- and necessary evils of data analysis

-- 📫 How to reach me ...
+<sub>please dont hate on my readme I'm new :)</sub>

 <!---
 LaErWa/LaErWa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.